Can you sign a quantum state?: Appendix

 We will now use \cDNS security of $\Pi^\Qu$.
 Applying the definition of \cDNS to the outputs of an attack map $\Lambda_{C\to C^\ell}$ sequentially shows that \cDNS security also implies the existence of a simulator in the case of one encryption, but many decryptions.
 Here, the simulator has the form

 where $B$ is the adversary's side information register.
-This is proven in detail in Lemma \ref{lem:multiDNS} in Section \ref{sec:DNSandQCA}.
 We can replace the combination "$i+1$-st encryption - attack - decryptions matching $k''_{i+1}$" by this simulator in both \textsf{Hybrids $i$} and $i+1$, yielding \textsf{Hybrids $i_a$} and $(i+1)_b$ which are indistinguishable from \textsf{Hybrids $i$} and $i+1$, respectively.
 It remains to observe that the entanglement tests in \textsf{Hybrid} $i+1$ exactly project onto the respective identity contribution of $\Lambda^{\mathsf{Sim}}$ (a similar idea to the Broadbent-Waynewright simulator \cite{BW16}), i.e.